qmlbook/qmlbook/docs/fluid/fluid.rst

 .. issues:: ch05

 The value change of a property can be controlled by an animation.
 Easing attributes allows influencing the interpolation curve of a property change.
 All animations we have defined by now use a linear interpolation because the initial easing type of an animation is ``Easing.Linear``.
 It's best visualized with a small plot, where the y-axis is the property to be animated and the x-axis is the time (*duration*).
 A linear interpolation would draw a straight line from the ``from`` value at the start of the animation to the ``to`` value at the end of the animation.
 So the easing type defines the curve of change.
 Easing types are carefully chosen to support a natural fit for a moving object, for example when a page slides out.
-Initially the page should slide out slowly and then gaining the speed to finally slide out on high speed, similar to turning the page of a book.
+Initially, the page should slide out slowly and then gain the speed to finally slide out at high speed, similar to turning the page of a book.

 .. note::

     Animations should not be overused.
 As other aspects of UI design also animations should be designed carefully and support the UI flow and not dominate it.
 The eye is very sensitive to moving objects and animations can easily distract the user.

-In the next example we will try some easing curves.
+In the next example, we will try some easing curves.
 Each easing curve is displayed by a click-able image and, when clicked, will set a new easing type on the ``square`` animation and then trigger a ``restart()`` to run the animation with the new curve.

 .. figure:: assets/automatic/easingcurves.png
     :scale: 50%

-The code for this example was made a little bit more complicated.We first create a grid of ``EasingTypes`` and a ``Box`` which is controlled by the easing types.
-A easing type just displays the curve which the box shall use for its animation.
+The code for this example was made a little bit more complicated.
+We first create a grid of ``EasingTypes`` and a ``Box`` which is controlled by the easing types.
+An easing type just displays the curve which the box shall use for its animation.
 When the user clicks on an easing curve the box moves in a direction according to the easing curve.
 The animation itself is a standalone-animation with the target set to the box and configured for x-property animation with a duration of 2 secs.

 .. note:: The internals of the EasingType renders the curve in real time and the interested reader can look it up in the ``EasingCurves`` example.